Friday, February 15, 2013

 • You find it difficult to make any choices.

-• You seem to have become "too sensitive" because that's what you're told anytime you realize that you feel hurt by the other's words or actions.
+• You seem to have become "too sensitive" because that's what you're told whenever you realize you feel hurt by the other's words or actions.

-• You spend lots of energy on trying to make the other happy--but you fail regularly.
+• You spend lots of energy trying to make the other happy--but you fail regularly.

 • You feel restricted.
 Your partner has become the one who decides how you dress, who you talk to, where you go, how much you can spend, etc.

 • You often feel confused.
-Things just don't add up well.
+Things just don't add up.
 Your partner or parent must be telling you the truth--but it doesn't make sense.

-• You feel small and stupid much of the time when you're at home.
+• You often feel small and stupid when you're at home.

 • You often feel like you're walking on eggshells.

-• Every time the other is nicer or neutral, you feel hopes that things are going to get better.
+• Every time the other is nicer or neutral, you hope things will improve.

-• You feel like you try so hard to keep the other from being upset again, but it is never enough for any length of time.
+• You try hard, so hard, to prevent the other from being upset again, but it is never enough to last.

-• You've become afraid to answer his or her questions directly--you've learned that any answer you give is likely to lead to trouble you don't want.
+• You've become afraid to answer his or her questions directly--you've learned that any answer you give will likely lead to trouble you don't want.

 • Your love for the other person feels really big--no matter how he or she treats you.